ABOUT OUR TEAM

 Because of their regional importance, sewage protection plants need to be protected from flooding.
 Typical solutions include improving the capacity of the storm collection system, raising the elevation of key components above projected flood heights, constructing watertight doors and windows, installing submersible pumps, and building walls, earthen berms, and floodgates.
 But from an environmental justice perspective, shouldn’t people who have to bear a disproportionate brunt of the externalities of a region’s critical infrastructure be in some way rewarded?
 In all of our design opportunities, we propose to leverage investments in the protection of sewage treatment plants in ways that have direct, positive benefits to those who live near them.

-Download the Interboro Team boards and project research here.
+Download the boards and project research presented by Interboro Team boards in 2013 here.

 View the team’s latest project updates on their design opportunities page here.